HTTP Client¶

 response = await next_handler(request)

-# do something with the response from remote server
+# do something with the response from the remote server

 return response